papicella/snyk-iac-workshop/README.md

 ![alt tag](https://i.ibb.co/DKY911V/snyk-iac-3.png)

-For each Vulnerability, Snyk displays the following ordered by our Line no:
+For each Vulnerability, Snyk displays the following ordered by Line no:

 1. Each Vulnerability grouped by line no and severity
 1. Each Vulnerability links to the Snyk policy it was defined against including the path to the issue, what the issue is, the impact and how to resolve it